obsidiandynamics/meteor/README.md

 compile "com.hazelcast:hazelcast:3.10-BETA-2"
 ```

 **Note:** Although HazelQ is compiled against Hazelcast 3.10, no specific Hazelcast client library dependency has been bundled with HazelQ.
-This allows you to use any 3.x API-compatible HazelQ client library in your application without being constrained by transitive dependencies.
+This lets you to use any 3.x API-compatible HazelQ client library in your application without being constrained by transitive dependencies.

 HazelQ is packaged as two separate modules: